 For selected briefs in a convenient format, check: Landmark Briefs and Arguments of the Supreme Court of the United States.

-The Zeif Library has briefs and petitions on fiche from 1951 to date, in Fiche Cabinets 21 through 24.
+The Zeif Library has briefs and petitions on fiche from 1951 to 2016, in Fiche Cabinets 21 through 24.

 For 1951-1971, the library has briefs for full opinion cases only.
-From 1973 to date, the library has briefs and petitions for all cases: full opinion; cert. denied; summary disposition; and per curiam.
+Starting with 1973, the library has briefs and petitions for all cases: full opinion; cert. denied; summary disposition; and per curiam.